 If coming by rail, finish by taking the DLR from either Stratford or West Ham to Abbey Road.
 Turn right out of Abbey Road station, and left up Canning Road.
 We meet at the top on the left on the Greenway.
 It’s not that much of a walk from West Ham station either.

-If coming by car, West Ham are playing at home so parking in the roads off Leywick Street E15 3DD is restricted.
+If coming by car, West Ham are playing at home on Saturday 2nd so parking in the roads off Leywick Street E15 3DD is banned.
 Check on Newham Council’s website for ‘event day’ restricting parking.
 To drop people off at the site, aim for Channel Sea House at the end of Canning Road.
 SatNav for that and the site is E15 3ND.
 You can also approach from the A118 High Street.
-But you will have to find somewhere else to park, perhaps in Stratford itself.

 Come along and be challenged and blessed